deep-security/smartcheck-helm/README.md

 ### Installing Deep Security Smart Check

-The Helm chart for Deep Security Smart Check is hosted in a private repository on Github.
-You will need a Github account that has access to the repository (this should have been arranged during the trial setup process).
-You can then clone the repository using:
+The Helm chart for Deep Security Smart Check is hosted in a public repository on Github.
+You can clone the repository using:

 ```sh
 git clone git@github.com:deep-security/smartcheck-helm